gaearon/overreacted.io/src/pages/my-decade-in-review/index.md

 During my first trip to US in 2016 (part of onboarding), I forgot to eat the whole day, drank a lot of coffee, and had a full-fledged panic attack trying to explain how hot reloading works to a colleague.
 We called an ambulance, and I got a $800 bill (thankfully, paid by FB -- or at least I don't recall paying it myself).

 Relocation was nerve-wracking even though the company handled most of the difficulties.
-I thought I did everything in the onboarding instructions, but I forgot to register is with the police.
+I thought I did everything in the onboarding instructions, but I forgot to register with the police.
 (I confused this with registering at the post office, which we also had to do.)
 I only found out that we screwed up months later, and we were told it might affect our visas.
 Luckily, it didn't so far.

 Originally, I was supposed to join the React Native team in London.
 Usually, we hire people to go through Bootcamp and pick a team, but I didn't have that freedom.
 I was preallocated.
 However, I wasn't very excited about React Native in particular.
 I talked to Tom Occhino (he managed the React team at that time), and he suggested that I can join the [React Core](https://reactjs.org/community/team.html) team (based in US) as the only UK member.
 I was already used to remote work from open source, so I agreed.